 The U.S. Census Bureau will be awarding a total of $50,000 for video submissions that can encourage hard to count communities to fill out the Census.

-Submissions close on April 17 at 11:59pm EDT with winners announced in May.
+Submissions close on May 7 at 11:59pm EDT (extended deadline) with winners announced on June 24th.

 Take a look at helpful messaging, guidance and specific talking points to increase the accuracy of the video content.

 Hagase Contar (Spanish)

 Census National Campaign PSA

 Submissions will be reviewed by government, media & tech industry, and non-profit leaders on categories including potential for impact, virality, technical quality, and creativity.

 Census Accelerate, a program of the Census Open Innovation Labs, brings together designers, content creators, filmmakers, and community representatives to generate compelling digital content focusing on helping communities most at risk of being undercounted in the 2020 Census.

 Census Accelerate has partnered with national and local advocacy groups, the entertainment industry, federal agencies, civic engagement groups and more to leverage outreach efforts of cross-sector organizations dedicated to ensuring a complete and accurate count.

 Most people have already received a mailer from the U.S. Census Bureau with information about how to complete the Census online at 2020census.gov.
 Encourage those who have received their invitation to respond online as soon as they receive it.